Ryan Coisson: Building Wealth and Managing Risk

 01:30:58.29 – Ryan Coisson

-Um I don’t know um, I did sports so you know I was ah in gymnastics and other sports and did martial arts and you know, kind of a lot of things that required discipline I think growing up.
-You know some of my heroes.
-Um, you know, I had a long lineage of family members.
-You know that those who lived in Europe as well as the US were military folks.
-You know so there’s obviously that component of discipline a lot of my heroes growing up, you know in the eighty s that you’re thinking of like the.
-Loans the schwarzeneggers the van dams and stuff like that.
-They all had this sort of Jordan yeah I grew up in Chicago going to bulls games like they had this, you know, just air about them this presence of discipline and you watch any of those kinds of old you know, action movies and it was always the leading.
+Um I don’t know, I did sports so I was in gymnastics and other sports and did martial arts and kind of a lot of things that required discipline I think growing up.
+Some of my heroes, I had a long lineage of family members that those who lived in Europe as well as the US were military folks.
+So there’s obviously that component of discipline a lot of my heroes growing up, in the 80s that you’re thinking of like the loans, The Schwarzeneggers, The Van Dams and stuff like that.
+They all had this sort of Jordan, yeah.
+I grew up in Chicago going to Bulls games like they had this, just air about them this presence of discipline and you watch any of those kinds of old action movies and it was always the leading.

 01:31:37.36 – Brian David Crane